Machine learning-based conditional mean filter: a generalization of the ensemble Kalman filter for nonlinear data assimilation: Numerical experiments: results and discussion

-In this section, we demonstrate the performance of ML-EnCMF for the data assimilation of Lorenz 63 (L63) and Lorenz 96 (L96) systems in comparison with the EnKF.
-Numerical studies on the influence of the ensemble size and variance reduction technique on the ML-EnCMF performance are also reported.
-Furthermore, we compare our proposed filtering method with those reported in the literature \cite{lei2011moment,Spantini2019}.
+In this section, we demonstrate the performance of ML-EnCMF for the data assimilation of Lorenz 63 (L63) and Lorenz 96 (L96) systems in comparison with the EnKF and LL-EnCMF.
+Moreover the challenge in applying the ML-EnCMF for large-scale data assimilation applications is also discussed.
+This section is organized as follows.
+In Sec.~\ref{sec:numerical_examples:setup}, we first describe the general setup of the experiments.
+Then, in Sec.~\ref{sec:lorenz63} and~\ref{sec:numerical_results:lorenz96}, we discuss the numerical results for tracking L63 and L96 systems, respectively.
+Finally, in the Sec.~\ref{sec:numerical_results:discussion} we discuss the computational cost of the ML-EnCMF and the challenges for large-scale data assimilation applications.